paul-wolf/djaq/README.md

 Features you might appreciate:

 * Immediate gratification with zero or minimal server-side code.
-There is minimal setup.
-And therefore, there is minimal wasted effort if you later move to another framework, like GraphQL or DRF.
+Because there is minimal setup, there is minimal wasted effort if you later move to another framework, like GraphQL or DRF.
+But getting started calling your API is much faster than those frameworks.

 * Djaq uses a syntax that lets you compose queries using Python-like expressions.
 The query format and syntax is chosen to be written by